-If your CPP Disability reconsideration has been denied, don’t be discouraged as you can still proceed to appeal Service Canada’s decision to the Social Security Tribunal – General Division.
+If your CPP Disability application reconsideration has been denied, don’t be discouraged as you can still proceed to appeal Service Canada’s decision to the Social Security Tribunal – General Division.

 - After receiving the Notice Of Appeal, the Tribunal will then send it to Service Canada, and request documents related to your file.
 Once the Tribunal has received your file from Service Canada, they will respond to you and include a Notice Of Readiness.

 - You will now have 365 days from the date the Tribunal received the appeal to file a Notice of Readiness.
 It is now your time to gather relevant and extensive information to support your appeal.